-50 Days Aboard an Antarctic Icebreaker
+23 Photos From 50 Days Aboard an Antarctic Icebreaker

-Documenting a 50 day research station supply mission with the Chilean Navy
+Documenting a research station resupply mission to the Antarctic Circle with the Chilean Navy

-In November 2014 I embarked on the Oscar Viel, a 295 foot Chilean Navy icebreaker on a supply mission to the Antarctic Circle.
+In November I embarked on the Oscar Viel, a 295 foot Chilean Navy icebreaker on a supply mission to the Antarctic Circle.
 Together with a group of scientists, geographers, and almost 90 souls of the ship’s crew, we set sail south from the city of Punta Arenas, Chile on the Strait of Magellanes towards the Chilean Antarctic Peninsula.

 For 50 days we sailed along the coast of the peninsula, stopping in areas for scientific studies and to supply research basecamps with fuel and food.
 Our last stop was to be Margarita Bay in the Antarctic Circle, and after seven days of waiting due to bad weather, we arrived.
 From there we started our return to Punta Arenas.

 It's hard to explain the feeling of being in these latitudes—it is certainly the most spiritual and different place I've been.
 I have been in both the desert and mountains but Antarctica is like leaving the planet.
 The continent vibrates on another frequency.